Local lawmakers react to Evers' budget address

-In his 2023-25 biennium budget address, Gov. Tony Evers unveiled his budget designed to "support families, strengthen the workforce and maintain the economy's momentum."
+In his 2023-25 biennium budget address, Gov. Tony Evers unveiled his a plan to "support families, strengthen the workforce and maintain the economy's momentum."

-Highlights of the proposed budget include an increase of $2.6 billion to public K-12 education funding, a 10% tax cut to middle class individuals, a Paid Family and Medical Leave Program and investment in expanding access to affordable child care and housing in addition as job training for workers.
+Highlights of the proposed budget include an increase of $2.6 billion for public K-12 education funding, a 10% tax cut for the Middle Class, a paid family and medical leave and investment to expand access to affordable child care and housing, in addition as job training for workers.

-Area legislators commented on the need for cooperation between parties on budget-related issues
+Area legislators had mixed reactions to the governor's financial plans, falling along party lines.
+All, however. cited the need for cooperation between parties on budget-related issues

 People are also reading…

-Wirch said he was hoping to see the two parties come together to support the working individuals in the state, in addition to supporting schools throughout the state.
+Wirch said he hoped to see the two parties come together to support working individuals in the state, in addition to supporting schools throughout the state.

+"I’m hoping to see some bipartisan support for Governor Evers’s tax cut for working men, women and families, as well," Wirch added.
+"Wisconsin families are still struggling with inflationary prices and can really use that money.

 65th Assembly District Rep. Tod Ohnstad, D-Kenosha, said he stands behind Evers' proposed plan.